New European Commentary

 Hear my voice, God, in my complaint.
 Preserve my life from fear of the enemy-

 Prayer is perhaps the area where it is easiest to have only a surface level of spirituality, without getting down to real faith, real perseverance in prayer, real wrestling with God.
-Elijah " prayed in his prayer" (James 5:17 AVmg.) reflects the Spirit's recognition that there is prayer, and real prayer.
+Elijah "prayed in his prayer" (James 5:17 AVmg.) reflects the Spirit's recognition that there is prayer, and real prayer.
 “Hear my voice, O God, in my prayer” (Ps.
 64:1 AV) seems to say the same: there is our true, pleading voice: and the outward form of prayer.
 The form of words we use, the outward form, conceals the real thing; the real groaning of spirit which is counted by God as the real prayer.
 The tendency to multiply words in prayer without intensely meaning them is probably behind the Lord's teaching about faith as a grain of mustard seed, which could move a mountain (Lk.
 17:20).
 He's surely saying that a little bit of the real thing can do such wonders.

 Who we are as persons is effectively our prayer and plea to God.
 This conception of prayer explains why often weeping, crying, waiting, meditating etc. are spoken of as "prayer", although there was no specific verbalizing of requests (Ps.
 5:1,2; 6:8; 18:1,2,3,6; 40:1; 42:8; 64:1 Heb.; 65:1,2; 66:17-20; Zech.
 8:22).
 The association between prayer and weeping is especially common: 1 Sam.
 1:10; Ps.
 39:12; 55:1,2; Jn.
 11:41,42; Heb.
 5:7, especially in the Lord's life and the Messianic Psalms.
-"The Lord hath heard the voice of my weeping.
-The Lord hath heard my supplication; the Lord will receive my prayer" (Ps.
+"The Lord has heard the voice of my weeping.
+The Lord has heard my supplication; the Lord will receive my prayer" (Ps.
 6:8,9) crystallizes the point.

 Psa 64:2